 - California: Retailers may only offer cash discounts.

 - Colorado: Retailers may only offer cash discounts.

 - Connecticut: No surcharges allowed.
-However, allows for minimum purchase amount for credit card purchases.
+However, state law allows a minimum purchase amount for credit card purchases.

-- Florida: Surcharges are not allowed.
-However, some types of “convenience fees” are allowed.
+- Florida: Surcharges are prohibited, but some types of “convenience fees” are allowed.

 - Kansas: No surcharges allowed.